-Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
+Page No. Forward looking statements Assumptions Risk factors 7 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas.
 The countries in which the Group operates support the exploitation of unconventional oil and gas.
 The countries in which the Group operates may change their regulatory environment which might adversely impact the exploitation of unconventional oil and gas resources.
-7 Beetaloo basin, Northern Territory, Australia - overview - Discoveries and prospectivity "The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential."
+8 Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia "The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects."
+The area is well suited for oil and gas projects.
+As the Beetaloo Basin is relatively under-explored it may not have shale oil, shale gas and BCGA potential.
+9 Beetaloo basin, Northern Territory, Australia - overview - Discoveries and prospectivity "The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential."
 The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and BCGA potential.
 As the Beetaloo Basin is relatively under-explored it may not have shale oil, shale gas and BCGA potential.
-8 Beetaloo basin, Northern Territory, Australia - overview - current activity - Transformational Farm out of Beetaloo unconventional acreage This section in the document contains forward-looking statements pertaining to the intended work programme and bringing the project toward commerciality.
+9-10 Beetaloo basin, Northern Territory, Australia - overview - current activity - Transformational Farm out of Beetaloo unconventional acreage This section in the document from "On 21 August 2014dry season ends in 2015." contains forward-looking statements pertaining to the intended work programme, near term expectations and bringing the project toward commerciality.
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
-10 Karoo basin, South Africa - overview.
-"The South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament expected to issue companies with licences to explore for shale gas.
-The DMR further commented that it is anticipated that technical regulations pertaining to hydraulic fracturing, would be gazetted by Government at the end of January 2015, after a final round of public consultation."
-The DMR will issue licences and the technical regulations will be gazetted.
+11 Karoo basin, South Africa - Overview "In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas."
+The awarding of the exploration right over the acreage will occur in 2015.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-10 Karoo basin, South Africa - overview "The Board now expects that the exploration right over the acreage will be awarded in 2015."
-In the MD&A for the six months ended 30 June 2014, it was referenced re the exploration rights that "the board expects that the exploration right over the acreage will be awarded in 2014".
-This expectation is now that the right will be awarded in 2015.
+11 Karoo basin, South Africa - Overview "The Board now expects that the exploration right over the acreage will be awarded in 2015."
 The awarding of the exploration right over the acreage will occur in 2015.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-12 Makó Trough, Hungary - The Deep Makó Trough "The Company intends to re-enter the untested wells and will seek a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough."
-The Group assumes that it will secure a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough.
-The Group may not be able to secure a technically and financially capable partner.
+12 Makó Trough, Hungary - The Deep Makó Trough In the MD&A for the 3 months ended 30 September 2014 the Group had indicated that it intended to reenter the untested wells and will seek a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough.
+Currently the Group is reviewing its operations and plans in Hungary.
+This is a factual statement in highlighting a forward looking statement difference between the current MD&A and MD&A of 30 September 2014.
+No assumptions have been made with regards this statement.
+This is a factual statement in highlighting a forward looking statement difference between the current MD&A and MD&A of 30 September 2014.